ESHAAN68/Elixir-PRIVACY-POLICY-URL/README.md

 I want to delete all my data, how am I able to do it ?
 There are 3 main options available to delete your data.

-You can either contact the developer on Discord (eshaanop) providing your User ID / Server ID.
+You can either contact the developer on Discord (og.eshaan) providing your User ID / Server ID.
 Once the developer is online, your data will be deleted as soon as possible!
 Join our Discord Support Server by using the support command, go to #chat and mention your current state and issue.
 You will get support in less than 20 minutes.
 Some of the settings already have an option to disable them/delete the stored data.
 If there is no option available, try the first 2 options mentioned above.